Problem of the Week

 MATH 220 Calculus for Business and Management

-The purpose of this course is to provide students a working knowledge of basic operations in calculus, including differentiation and integration of simple functions.
-At the end of the course the student should be able to use these techniques to graph functions and solve financial problems involving optimization, growth, and rates of change.
+This course gives students a working knowledge of basic operations in calculus, including differentiation and integration of simple functions.
+By the end of the course the student should be able to use these techniques to graph functions and solve financial problems involving optimization, growth, and rates of change.

 University “M” Credit:

 Successful completion of this course satisfies the BU “M” credit requirement.
 Students in “M” courses will demonstrate competence in an area such as calculus, symbolic logic, logic of computers, logic of deductive and inductive reasoning, or probability and statistical inference.

 Students must pass the Placement Test to be enrolled in Math 220.
 Course success depends on precalculus competency (though trigonometry is not needed).
 Passing the Placement Test does not necessarily signify such competence.
 Students who struggle with this test should seriously consider taking Binghamton University's Pre-Calculus course, MATH 108.

-You are required to attend all classes.
+Students are expected to attend all classes.
+Failure to attend regularly will impact the discretionary component of the grade (attendance, preparation, quizzes, participation).
 In case of illness or other necessary absences, student should notify instructor by email.
 According to Harpur College policy, a student can receive a grade of F in any course for which they miss 25% or more of its meetings.
 Instructors reserve the right to invoke this policy.

 Academic dishonesty will be dealt with severely.
 A grade of “F” for the course is not unprecedented for a student who attempts to advance his/her grade illegally.
-Dishonesty includes but is not limited to: copying another student's work, letting someone copy your work, trying to use an electronic device during an exam, lying to or intentionally misleading an instructor, handing in modified work for additional points, or signing someone else's name to a document.
+Dishonesty includes but is not limited to: copying another's work or letting someone copy one's work, trying to use an electronic device during an exam, lying to or intentionally misleading an instructor, handing in modified work for additional points, or signing someone else's name to a document.

 Calculators and Other Electronic Devices:

 Calculators will not be allowed during any quiz or test.
 They may be used for homework assignments.
 DESMOS online graphing calculator is helpful for checking graphs.